Wednesday, April 8, 2020

 The marriage vows were repeated two days later on May 4 in a Lutheran service at Doorn.

-Kira’s close friends, Crown Princess Juliana and Prince Bernhard of the Netherlands were able to attend the festivities at Doorn.
+Kira’s close friends, Crown Princess Juliana and Prince Bernhard of the Netherlands were guests at the festivities at Doorn.

 “My dear Louis Ferdinand, you have a task,” the Kaiser urged in a “deeply moved voice.”